Call Break Tactics India Latest Edition

 FAQ

 Q: What happens if I win more tricks than I bid?
-A: You receive points for your bid plus a small fractional bonus for each extra trick.
-However, the priority is always to avoid winning fewer than your bid.
+A: You still receive the points for your bid.
+In some Indian variations, you get a small bonus (e.g., 0.1) for each extra trick, but the primary score is the bid itself.

 Pre-Game Readiness Checklist